Six new startups join the CITRIS Foundry portfolio of science-driven companies

 Preparing for Launch: Orientation, Spring 2018 Edition

-Our founders are poised to transform a wide swath of industry sectors, and we design Orientation to get them up and running as quickly as possible.
-A series of intensive sessions were offered on value propositions for deep technology companies, team dynamics for researchers who are becoming business leaders, building a diversified fundraising strategy, and other core topics.
-The group’s quirky sense of humor showed during a mock “startup standup” competition, where winning pitches involved lasers and bitcoin.
+Our founders are poised to transform a wide swath of industry sectors, so we design Orientation to get them up and running as quickly as possible.
+A series of intensive sessions covered value propositions for deep technology companies, team dynamics for researchers who are becoming business leaders, building a diversified fundraising strategy, and other core topics.
+The group’s sense of humor showed during a mock “startup standup” competition, where winning pitches involved lasers and bitcoin.

 - Access to specialized laboratories, fablabs, and testbeds, including the Marvell Nanofabrication Laboratory and CITRIS Invention Lab inside CITRIS headquarters at UC Berkeley

-- On-campus workspace for their growing companies at the new CITRIS Foundry Entrepreneurship Hub in the heart of the College of Engineering
+- On-campus workspace for their growing teams at the new CITRIS Foundry Entrepreneurship Hub in the heart of the College of Engineering

 - Support from the original startup fellowship program at UC Berkeley: the Foundry Fellows.
-Over three years, more than 100 Foundry Fellows from Haas School of Business, College of Engineering, and life sciences departments have been competitively paired with our startups to work on key business and technical milestones during semester-long internships.
+Over the past three years, more than 100 Foundry Fellows from Haas School of Business, College of Engineering, and life sciences departments have been selectively paired with our startups to work on key business and technical milestones during semester-long internships.

 Foundry Alumni Share Insights About the Road Ahead